Abstract: Designing satellite constellation systems involves complex

 multi-stage telecommunication satellite configuration deployment strategy

-on the market share growth in each area.
-The optimization aims to find each
+based on the market share growth in each area.
+The optimization aims to

-stage's design with minimum expected lifecycle cost considering all possible
+find each stage's design with minimum expected lifecycle cost considering

-scenarios.
-Each stage of the constellation, assumed to be Flower constellation
+all possible scenarios.
+Each stage of the constellation, assumed to be

 @article{Lee2018,